Vision 2030: Mumbai as Culinary Capital of India launched by AHAR - www.lokmattimes.com

 Vision 2030: Mumbai as Culinary Capital of India launched by AHAR

-PNN New Delhi [India], January 21: Sukesh Shetty, President AHAR said, AHAR (Association of Hotels and Restaurants) was established ...
+New Delhi [India], January 21: Sukesh Shetty, President AHAR said, AHAR (Association of Hotels and Restaurants) was established in ...

 New Delhi [India], January 21: Sukesh Shetty, President AHAR said, AHAR (Association of Hotels and Restaurants) was established in 1979 and comprises 66 associations with over 8,000 members in Mumbai alone.
 In 2029, AHAR will celebrate its 50th Anniversary.
 AHAR was established by hotel owners, with a primary focus on solving industry problems and empowering its members.
 AHAR ensures that its operations are controlled exclusively by its members.
 Globally, certain cities are renowned for their iconic products.
 For example, Italy is famous for pizza.
 Mumbai has achieved fifth place on the global list for its iconic product, Vada Pav.
 Following Mumbai, Amritsar is celebrated for its Chana Masala.
 Additionally, India takes pride in the invention of Dal Khichadi, a value-for- money dish that reflects the essence of Indian cuisine.